 Are Recreational Sport Activities Considered Exercise?

-Let’s take a look at some of the popular recreational sport activities.
+In a word YES!
+Let’s take a look at some of the popular recreational sports and how they contribute to your weekly activity goals.
 And don’t worry, if the weather is too cold to go outdoors, you can always find indoor alternatives.

 Now I think everyone knows how widely played a sport that baseball is and probably played it more than a few times.
 So you know, a seven inning game consists of running the bases and using your back, arm and leg muscles.
 It increases your heart rate and you get excited at the prospect of winning.